apache/calcite/site/_docs/materialized_views.md

 ## Expose materialized views from adapters

-Some adapters have their own notion of materialized views.
+Some adapters and projects that rely on Calcite have their own notion of materialized views.
 For example, Apache Cassandra allows the user to define materialized views based on existing tables which are automatically maintained.
 The Cassandra adapter automatically exposes these materialized views to Calcite.
+Another example is Apache Hive, whose integration with Calcite materialized views is ongoing.
 By understanding some tables as materialized views, Calcite has the opportunity to automatically rewrite queries to use these views.

 ## View-based query rewriting